mazurowski-lab/SlicerSegmentHumanBody/README.md

 - Select the label you want to segment from the dropdown list (for example "hip" as shown in the image below).
 - Click "Start Segmentation for Current Slice" button.

-If it is the first to segment a slice of this file, you need to wait for SegmentAnyBone to produce some files that will be used for the segmentation.
-After SegmentAnyBone generated these files, you can start putting **prompt points** or **prompt boxes** on the current slice.
+If it is the first time to segment a slice of this file, you need to wait for SegmentHumanBody to produce some files that will be used for the segmentation.
+After SegmentHumanBody generated these files, you can start putting **prompt points** or **prompt boxes** on the current slice.
 You'll be able to see the segmentation mask on 3D Slicer.
 Please click "Stop Segmentation for Current Slice" whenever you finish your segmentation for the current slice.

-If you are not satisfied with the segmentation mask produced by SegmentAnyBone, you can edit it as you wish using the "Segment Editor" module of 3D Slicer.
+If you are not satisfied with the segmentation mask produced by SegmentHumanBody, you can edit it as you wish using the "Segment Editor" module of 3D Slicer.

+## Future Work

+More segmentation models that aims to segment various type of tissues will be added in the future.

 ## Citation